 You can follow these steps to change your DNS servers:

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run dialog.
 Type or paste control ncpa.cpl and click OK.

 - In the pop-up window, right-click your Ethernet adapter and select Properties.

 - Double-click Internet Protocol Version 4(TCP/IPv4).

 - In the pop-up window, select Use the following DNS server addresses:.
 For Preferred DNS server, type 188.8.131.52; and for Alternate DNS server, type 184.108.40.206.
 Click OK to save the changes.220.127.116.11 and 18.104.22.168 are the most popular DNS servers developed by Google.

 - Next you need to flush the DNS cache.
 On your keyboard, press the Windows logo key and type cmd.
 Then select Run as administrator.

 - In Command Prompt, type ipconfig /flushdns and hit Enter.

 You’ve now changed your DNS server.
-So the next thing is to try it out with Modern Warfare and see if it fixes the lag issue.
+So the next thing is to try it out with Warzone and see if it fixes the lag issue.